GitbookIO/gitbook/README.md

 [![Build Status](https://travis-ci.org/GitbookIO/gitbook.png?branch=master)](https://travis-ci.org/GitbookIO/gitbook)

 GitBook is a command line tool (and Node.js library) for building beautiful programming books and exercises using GitHub/Git and Markdown.
 You can see an example: [Learn Javascript](http://gitbookio.github.io/javascript/).
+An [editor](https://github.com/GitbookIO/editor) is available for Windows, Mac and Linux.
+You can follow [@GitBookIO](https://twitter.com/GitBookIO) on Twitter.

 ![Image](https://raw.github.com/GitbookIO/gitbook/master/preview.png)